Physical AI Lab

 PAI Lab welcomes talents.
 Suppose you are passionate about the ideas of PAI and about contributing to creating sustainable and symbiotic human-robot and nature-robot ecosystems.
 In that case, PAI Lab is the place for you.

-Currently, we are seeking a postdoc and graduate students with proven skills in both chemistry and robotics for funded positions.
+Currently, we are seeking a postdoc and Ph.D. candidate with proven skills in both chemistry and robotics for funded positions.

 Also, postdoc candidates in broader areas who have been awarded scholarships are welcome.
 Otherwise, candidates are encouraged to apply for various open postdoc scholarships (some of them listed here).
 Applying postdocs must have proven skills combining a strong knowledge of functional materials and their application in soft (synthetic and/or biohybrid) electromechanical systems.